 Basilicata

 Basilicata nestles between Campania and Apulia at the center of the Italian peninsula’s southern edge.
-The cuisine focuses on simple ingredients, with clean flavors crafted from seasonal vegetables and fresh meats or seafood.
-Hot peppers were a staple of the farmers’ diet and remain a popular ingredient in the regional cuisine.
-The twisting landscape consists of a short coastline along the Tyrrhenian Sea and easily defended highlands that brought ancient Greek, Byzantine, and Lombard colonists who have influenced the food over the course of two millennia.
+The cuisine focuses on simple ingredients, with clean flavors crafted from seasonal vegetables and meats or seafood.
+Hot peppers were a staple of the farmers’ diets and remain a popular ingredient in the regional cuisine.
+The twisting landscape consists of a short coastline along the Tyrrhenian Sea and easily defended highlands that brought ancient Greek, Byzantine, and Lombard colonists who influenced the food over the course of two millennia.

 Calabria